-With Digital Transformation so many technology are coming to reality in our lives.
+With Digital Transformation so many technologies are coming to reality in our lives.

 One of them are Drones, typically known as Unmanned Aerial Vehicles (UAVs).
-They are expected to grow in to multibillion dollar industry.
+They are expected to grow into a multibillion-dollar industry.

 They are light, adjustable and easy to operate and often bring better results than traditional means of helicopters, light aircraft and satellites.